code-star/rxjs-101/presentation/reveal.md

 - Reflect on how easy it can be to read RxJS code
 - Functional programming !!!
 - RxJS and Reactive programming is a mindset.
 Get in the habit of doing it and it'll get easier.

+---

+Questions? ⁉️

+---

+🙌 Thanks for your attention and attendance! 🙌